Skip to main content

 There are 2 scheduled Zoom meetings that you will attend with peers from your cohort (those who started with you and have the same deadline).
 The first meeting will be an Introductory Meeting with Boston University (via Zoom) to launch the program and teach you how to navigate the BU login Portal.
 This is a mandatory meeting.
 The second meeting will take place halfway through the Program to check in with your peers, offer feedback and support.
 Additionally, there will be 2 individual Zoom or phone check in with the Academic Coordinator to discuss your progress and offer tools to achieve your goals, if needed.

-Each SPC Graduate will receive a stipend equal to $18.25 per hour for 13 hours.
+Each S&PC Graduate will receive a stipend equal to $21.50 per hour for 13 hours.
 Stipends will be sent in the same manner as you receive your paychecks from your Fiscal Intermediary.
 Therefore, if you receive a paper check or a direct deposit, your stipend will be paid in the same manner.
 Stipends will be processed and awarded upon completion of your certificate.
-(Please see link to letter from Training Fund below regarding stipends and credentialing.)

-There will be an in-person, graduation ceremony offered in June 2024 for all SPC graduates.
+There will be an in-person, graduation ceremony offered in June 2025 for all S&PC graduates.
 You will be welcome to join and celebrate your accomplishment, but it is not a requirement for this certificate program.

-12. Do I have to remain working as a PCA to complete the SPC Certification?
+11. Do I have to remain working as a PCA to complete the S&PC Certification?

-13. What does a Support & Planning Coach do for consumers?
+12. What does a Support & Planning Coach do for consumers?
 How is this different than my work as a PCA?
-A Support & Planning Coach in the State of Connecticut works alongside consumer-employers in a person-centered manner to do things such as: budget and secure services within the consumer's Plan of Care; assist with managing PCA staff; maintaining timesheets via Electronic Visit Verification (EVV) via Sandata; among many other things.
-You need to have a lot of knowledge about Medicare/Medicaid, Waiver Programs, person-centered planning and other things that you were taught in the SPC Certificate Program.
-The role will still be paid via Allied or Sunset Shores and related to a consumer-employer's need.
-The wages associated with the SPC role are higher than that of the base wages for a PCA, so this is another benefit to participating in the program. **Please note, you can work as a PCA and a SPC but cannot work for the same consumer-employer in both roles.
-You can take on other consumers as a SPC in addition to your PCA if you still want to work as a PCA.
+A Support & Planning Coach in the State of Connecticut works alongside consumer-employers in a person-centered manner to do things such as: budget and secure services within the consumer's Plan of Care; assist with managing PCA staff; maintaining timesheets via Electronic Visit Verification (EVV); among many other things.
+You need to have a lot of knowledge about Medicare/Medicaid, Waiver Programs, person-centered planning and other things that you were taught in the S&PC Certificate Program.
+The role will still be paid via GT Independence and related to a consumer-employer's need.
+The wages associated with the S&PC role are higher than that of the base wages for a PCA, so this is another benefit to participating in the program. **Please note, you can work as a PCA and a S&PC but cannot work for the same consumer-employer in both roles.
+You can take on other consumers as a S&PC in addition to your PCA if you still want to work as a PCA.

 How to Apply!

-Applications are NOW OPEN!
+Applications are now delayed but will likely open in February or March 2025--apologies, the State and GTI are just finalizing some details for this program to take place.
 Please note that you must be an actively working PCA to sign up.
-Please check your email or text messages to apply. *If you have any questions if you are eligible based on your recent work history, please contact Maria or Christina.
+Please check your email or text messages to apply. *If you have any questions if you are eligible based on your recent work history, please contact Maria.

 Apply Here!